HomeLatest NewsEnterprise ITTata Group ready with Air India tech upgrade plan

 Preferred Source of Google

-With the new system in place, Air India’s passenger services system (PSS) which includes a wide range of functions, including flight schedules, ticket reservations, eCommerce, and loyalty, has been moved to a leading travel technology company Amadeus as the existing agreement with SITA ends in June.
+With the new system in place, Air India’s passenger services system (PSS) which includes a wide range of functions, including flight schedules, ticket reservations, eCommerce, and loyalty, has been moved to a leading company Amadeus as the existing agreement with SITA ends in June.

 Advertisement